RAF Andreas: Whitley BD417

 On 23 August 1942, the most memorable and tragic incident of the life of RAF Andreas occurred.
 It was the day the station lost its Commanding Officer, Wing Commander Edward Knowles.

-Saturday night had seen the usual revelry in the Moosejaw Bar of the Officer's Mess, attended by the Wing Commander.
-Aged 33, and an experienced bomber pilot, he was considered a great "character" and reputedly knew how to make a party go with a swing, his prowess at the piano being put to good use.
+Saturday night had seen the usual social activity in the Moosejaw Bar of the Officer's Mess, attended by the Wing Commander.
+Aged 33 and a bomber pilot, he was regarded as a "character" and was reputed to be a lively presence at social gatherings, with his piano playing being put to good use.

 The morning after, Wing Commander Knowles was back in the mess for what was described as a "convivial luncheon" with friends including Major Wait.
 Relaxing after luncheon, news was received that an Armstrong-Whitworth Whitley had landed on the airfield, an unusual event which immediately aroused the interest of the C.O., who took his friends out onto the airfield to inspect the Whitley, which had called in to refuel before continuing on to a Coastal Command station in Scotland.
 The Whitley MkV, BD417 belonged to 296 Squadron.

 There was little else to do that summer's afternoon, and the Wing Commander decided to take the bomber up for a short flight.